solana-foundation/developer-content/content/guides/dapps/cash-app.md

 ```

 Now we need to create the `SolanaPayButton` component.
 Create a file under
 `src/components/solana-pay/solana-pay-ui.tsx`.
-In cash app, the QR code is just
+In Cash App, the QR code is just
-a link to the users cash app profile and is a static image in the app.
+a link to the users Cash App profile and is a static image in the app.
 However,
 the solana pay QR code is actually uniquely generated for each requested
 transaction, so the QR displayed includes the amount, memo, and the recipient's
 public key information.
 So our UI/UX will function slightly different than cash
 app in this section.

-To still follow the look and feel of cash app, we'll allow most of the screen to
+To still follow the look and feel of Cash App, we'll allow most of the screen to
 display the QR code and have a button at the bottom for a modal that has amount
 and memo input fields and a generate QR code button.
 On clicking the "Create QR"
 button, we'll want to generate a new Solana Pay URL and send that value outside